Azure/azure-powershell/src/RedisCache/RedisCache/help/Set-AzRedisPrivateEndpointConnectionStatus.md

 ```

 ### -ResourceGroupName
-Name of resource group in which cache exists.
+The resource group name of the private endpoint.

 ```yaml
 Type: System.String